jiaeyan/Machine-Learning-Plate/README.md

 * α: the learning rate for gradient descent

 ## Notes
 You may see a mass in the math Markdown cheatsheets, since GitHub doesn't support Math LaTex formatting.
-If you would like to view the LaTex formatted math cheatsheets in Markdown, plese do followings:
+If you would like to view the LaTex formatted math cheatsheets in Markdown, plese do the followings:
-* Local: In __VS code__, stall __Markdown All in One__ and __Markdown Preview Enhanced__ extensions.
+* Local: In __VS code__, install __Markdown All in One__ and __Markdown Preview Enhanced__ extensions.
 * Online (_GitHub_): In __Chrome__, install __MathJax Plugin for Github__ extension.